Las Vegas hotel workers union reaches tentative deal with Caesars, but threat of strike still looms

-The announcement came after several months of tense negotiations and just days before the Culinary Workers Union's deadline for a strike.
-The union said in a post on X, formerly known as Twitter, that the agreement toward a 5-year contract for about 10,000 workers came after 20-straight hours of negotiations.
+The announcement came after months of tense negotiations and just days before the Culinary Workers Union's deadline for a strike.
+The union said in a post on X, formerly Twitter, that the agreement toward a five-year contract for about 10,000 workers came after 20 straight hours of negotiations.

-A walkout could still happen if deals aren't reached by 5 a.m.
-Friday with MGM Resorts International and Wynn Resorts.
-But the tentative agreement with Caesars could provide the momentum needed for the Culinary Union to win new 5-year contracts for all 35,000 of its members who have been working under expired contracts at 18 properties owned or operated by the casino companies.
+A sweeping walkout could still happen if deals aren't reached by 5 a.m.
+Friday with MGM Resorts International, the state's largest private employer, and Wynn Resorts.
+But the tentative agreement with Caesars could provide the momentum needed for the union to win new deals for its remaining 25,000 members who are still without contracts.

+“As soon as one company reaches a deal, the others just fall right in line,” said Bill Werner, an associate professor at the University of Nevada, Las Vegas, whose research includes hospitality law and labor relations.
+But, he said, “I would say this is as close as we’ve come in a long time to an actual strike.”

-Negotiations with MGM Resorts are scheduled for Wednesday and Wynn Resorts on Thursday.
+Negotiations with MGM Resorts were scheduled for Wednesday and Wynn Resorts on Thursday.
+Werner said he expects it won't take nearly as long for deals with those companies to take shape because the union now has a blueprint with its pending Caesars contract.

-Caesars did not immediately comment on the tentative agreement, but CEO Thomas Reeg said in a recent earnings call, “When we reach an agreement on the contract, it’s going to be the largest increase that our employees have seen in the four decades since we started interacting with the Culinary Union.”
+Caesars said in a statement that it was excited to reach an agreement that “recognizes the integral contributions our Team Members have made to the success we have seen in Las Vegas over the last few years” with meaningful wage increases and opportunities for growth tied to plans to bring more union jobs to the Strip.

+The contract, which is pending approval by the union's rank and file, would cover properties including the company's flagship Caesars Palace and Flamingo, Harrah’s, Horseshoe, Paris Las Vegas, Planet Hollywood, Cromwell and Linq.

+“We are confident that our UniteHere Team Members will see this agreement as a demonstration of our commitment to their success and as a solid platform from which to deliver the extraordinary service and experiences our guests have come to expect,” Caesars said.

-Bethany Khan, a spokesperson for the union, said terms of a deal with Caesars would be pending approval from the union's rank and file and would be made public once approved.
+Bethany Khan, the union's spokesperson, said terms of its deal with Caesars would be made public once approved.

 A strike would cut to the heart of the city's economic backbone and significantly disrupt operations at some of the most recognizable Las Vegas hotel-casinos as they prepare to host hundreds of thousands of people for next week's Formula 1 debut on the Strip.